 The Marfa Watchtowers Route starts uphill from the beach and into the countryside.
 It’ll have you winding through wooded glades — hunting ground to this day — as you walk along the scenic Marfa Ridge.

-You’ll be passing by olive groves, chapels, and religious statues, then down into a sandy bay, where you’ll spot old defense towers dating back to the 1600s.
+You’ll be passing by olive groves, chapels, and religious statues, then down into a sandy bay, where you’ll spot old defence towers dating back to the 1600s.
 The hike continues up until you reach the Red Palace.

 There’s a final uphill stretch, which is particularly nice for sunsets, where you’ll also find a derelict NATO base.
 Then you’ll finally spot the Red Tower, yet another staple of Malta’s rich heritage.